-- Leave your Social Security card at home: Thieves use your stolen SSN to file a fraudulent tax return early in the tax season before you're likely to file, and then they pocket the refund.
+- Leave Social Security card at home: The thief uses your stolen SSN to file a fraudulent tax return early in tax season before you're likely to file and then pockets the refund.

-- Keep your Social Security Number private: Provide your SSN to others only when absolutely necessary—don’t give it out just because a business asks for it or over email.
-Also check your Social Security Administration earnings statement annually to make sure all your information is accurate.
+- Keep Social Security Number private: Provide your SSN to others only when absolutely necessary—don’t give it out just because a business asks for it or over email.
+Also, check your Social Security Administration earnings statement annually to make sure all your information is accurate.

-- Use strong passwords: You don't have to be tech-savvy to protect your accounts from hackers.
+- Strong Passwords: You don't have to be tech-savvy to protect your accounts from hackers.
 Start by choosing a strong, unique password each financial site you use, such as online banking or brokerage accounts.
 Don't have your computer automatically save passwords, especially on work computers, and change passwords regularly.

 - Keep financial information private: Be wary of providing personal information over the phone or through the mail.
 Unless you have initiated the contact or you are sure you know the person you're talking to, it's better just to say no.

-- Beware of Phishing: Phishing is a term for online scams that use official-looking emails that seem to come from the IRS or your bank, but are actually from thieves seeking your SSN, bank account information, or passwords.
-The IRS won't call you to tell you that you owe taxes; they will send you a letter.
+- Beware of Phishing: Phishing is a term for online scams that use official-looking emails that seem to come from the IRS or your bank, but actually are from thieves seeking your SSN, bank account information or passwords.
+The IRS won't call you to tell you that you owe taxes. will send you a letter.

-- Shred bank and tax documents: Consider your tax documents, receipts, and bank statements as potential trapdoors that allow entrance into your personal life.
-Dispose of these financial documents safely shred them.
+- Shred bank and Tax documents: Consider your tax documents, receipts and bank statements as potential trapdoors that allow entrance into your personal life. you want to dispose of these financial documents safely, shred them.